dyvoid/hue-air/README.md

 The full API has been implemented, so you can control lights, groups and schedules through the HueConnector class.

 A basic (read: fugly) MXML interface is in place.

+You can find source code for the iMotion SWC here: http://code.google.com/p/imotionproductions/